 Outlook rules allow you to automatically add a CC recipient to emails you send, but not BCC recipients.
-However, you can use an Outlook template instead.
+However, you have two options: The first option involves the using an Outlook template instead of creating an email directly.
 The template is basically a saved but not sent email, partially filled out, that resides in either one of your Outlook folders or on say, your Desktop.
 To create a template, follow these steps:

 - Create a blank email with the BCC field filled in

 - Save it in Outlook or Save As to the desktop

 - Now whenever you want to BCC, start with that email template each time you want to compose a new one

 The second option is by using one of our three Outlook add-ins that all automatically perform the BCC action.